-(1) Excludes perquisites and other personal benefits that in the aggregate do not exceed 10% of the Named Executive Officer's total annual salary and bonus.

-- (2) Consists of annual Company contributions to a 401(k) plan. - (3) Mr. Higgins succeeded Mr. Tombros as the Company's President and Chief Executive Officer on May 31, 2001. - (4) Mr. Higgins was issued 25,000 shares of restricted Common Stock on June 29, 2001, which shall vest as to 5,000 shares per year commencing May 31, 2002.
-The last reported sale price of Enzon's Common Stock on June 29, 2001 was \$62.50 per share.
-The aggregate value of Mr. Higgins' restricted Common Stock as of June 30, 2001 was \$1,562,500.
-Mr. Higgins is entitled to any cash dividends declared on the restricted Common Stock; however, if the Company distributes a non-cash dividend prior to the date such shares vest, such dividend will be held by the Secretary of the Company until such shares have vested.
-The shares of restricted Common Stock will vest immediately upon (i) the Company terminating Mr. Higgins' employment without "cause" (as defined in Mr. Higgins' employment agreement), (ii) Mr. Higgins terminating his employment for "good reason" (as defined in Mr. Higgins' employment agreement). - (5) 400,000 options were granted during May 2001 pursuant to Mr. Higgins' employment agreement.
+- (1) Excludes perquisites and other personal benefits that in the aggregate do not exceed 10% of the Named Executive Officer's total annual salary and bonus. - (2) Consists of annual Company contributions to a 401(k) plan. - (3) Mr. Higgins replaced Mr. Tombros as the Company's President and Chief Executive Officer on May 31, 2001. - (4) Mr. Higgins was issued 25,000 shares of restricted Common Stock on June 29, 2001, which shall vest as to 5,000 shares per year commencing May 31, 2002.
+The closing price of Enzon's Common Stock on June 29, 2001 was \$62.50. - (5) 400,000 options were granted during May 2001 pursuant to Mr. Higgins' employment agreement.
 Of these options, 200,000 vested on May 31, 2001 and become exercisable on November 30, 2001.
 Of the remaining 200,000 options, 25% vest and become exercisable on May 31, 2002 and each anniversary thereof, ending on May 31, 2005.
-The vesting and exercisability of such shares will accelerate if (i) the last sale price of the Company's Common Stock exceeds \$100 per share for at least twenty consecutive trading days as reported by the Nasdaq National Market during a time in which Mr. Higgins is employed by the Company, (ii) Mr. Higgins' employment is terminated without cause in connection with a "change in control" (as defined in Mr. Higgins' employment agreement), or (iii) Mr. Higgins terminates his employment for good reason in connection with a change in control. - (6) Mr. Tombros did not receive any options as part of his bonus for the fiscal years ended June 30, 2000 and 2001.
-The Compensation Committee did grant Mr. Tombros long-term incentive options during August 2000 in lieu of options under the Company's Performance Incentive Program.
+The vesting and exercisability of such shares will accelerate if the closing price of the Company's Common Stock exceeds \$100 per share for at least twenty consecutive trading days as reported by the Nasdaq National Market during a time in which Mr. Higgins is employed by the Company.

+(6) Mr. Tombros did not receive any options as part of his bonus for the fiscal years ended June 30, 2000 and 2001.
+The Compensation Committee did grant Mr. Tombros long-term incentive options during July 2000 in lieu of options under the Company's Performance Incentive Program.
 Mr. Tombros was granted an option to purchase 100,000 shares of the Company's Common Stock at an exercise price of \$50.625 per share on August 10, 2000, as part of his new employment agreement.
-The option granted to Mr. Tombros will vest and become exercisable only if at any time on or before June 30, 2003 (A) the last sale price of the Company's Common Stock exceeds \$100 per share for at least twenty consecutive trading days as reported by the Nasdaq National Market, or (B) a change in control occurs in which the Company liquidates, sells at least 80% of its assets, merges with another company and is not the surviving corporation or merges with another company and is the surviving corporation but a majority of the voting securities is owned by persons who were not "beneficial owners" of a majority of the outstanding voting securities prior to the merger and the Company's shareholders receive at least \$100 per share in connection with the change in control.
+The option granted to ${\tt Mr.}$ Tombros will only vest and become exercisable at any time on or before June 30, 2003, if (A) the closing price of the Company's Common Stock exceeds \$100 per share for at least twenty consecutive trading days as reported by the Nasdaq National Market or (B) a change in control (as defined in Mr. Tombros' employment agreement) occurs in which the Company liquidates, sells at least 80% of its assets, merges with another company and is not the surviving corporation or merges with another company and is the surviving corporation but a majority of the voting securities is owned by persons who were not "beneficial owners" of a majority of the outstanding voting securities prior to the merger and the Company's shareholders receive at least \$100 per share in connection with the change in control.